Culture of San Diego: Military

 San Diego has been a military town for more than 100 years.
 Present-day reflections of that tradition include tributes to military history such as the USS Midway Museum and Fort Rosecrans National Cemetery, as well as numerous smaller memorials throughout the city.
 Annual events celebrating the military include Fleet Week and the Miramar Air Show.

 Cuisine

 Food

 Because of its ethnic and cultural mix, San Diego has a wide range of cuisines.
-One can find Mexican, Italian, French, Spanish, Filipino, Vietnamese, Greek, Latin, German, Indian, Central and East Asian, Middle Eastern and Pacific Islander food throughout the city.
+One can find Mexican, Italian, French, Spanish, Thai, Filipino, Vietnamese, Greek, Latin, German, Indian, Central and East Asian, Middle Eastern and Pacific Islander food throughout the city.
 In addition, there are numerous seafood restaurants and steakhouses.
 The city's long history and close proximity to Mexico has endowed the area with an extensive variety of authentic Mexican restaurants.
 Regional homemade specialties, border fare and haute cuisine are all readily available.

 San Diego's warm, dry climate and access to the ocean have also made it a center for fishing and for growing fruits and vegetables.
 Long a center of the tuna industry, San Diego benefits from an abundant supply of seafood.

 Many of the most popular restaurants can be found in the Gaslamp Quarter, Little Italy, La Jolla, Hillcrest and Old Town.